redis/redis-doc/topics/streams-intro.md

 ## Differences with Kafka (TM) partitions

 Consumer groups in Redis streams may resemble in some way Kafka (TM) partitioning-based consumer groups, however note that Redis streams are practically very different.
 The partitions are only *logical* and the messages are just put into a single Redis key, so the way the different clients are served is based on who is ready to process new messages, and not from which partition clients are reading.
-For instance, if the consumer C3 at some point fails permanently, Redis will continue to serve C1 and C2 will all the new messages arriving, as if now there are only two *logical* partitions.
+For instance, if the consumer C3 at some point fails permanently, Redis will continue to serve C1 and C2 with all the new messages arriving, as if now there are only two *logical* partitions.

 Similarly, if a given consumer is much faster at processing messages than the other consumers, this consumer will receive proportionally more messages in the same unit of time.
 This is possible since Redis tracks all the unacknowledged messages explicitly, and remembers who received which message and the ID of the first message never delivered to any consumer.